 Decision and Presentation

 The Awards Committee will review the nominees and make recommendations to the ATSA Board of Directors, who will vote on the presentation of the Award to the most appropriate and deserving nominee.
-The recipient will be informed and the award will be presented as part of the conference program at the ATSA Annual Research and Treatment Conference in the Chicago, Illinois October 30 - November 2, 2013.
+The recipient will be informed and the award will be presented as part of the conference program at the ATSA Annual Research and Treatment Conference in the San Diego, California October 29 - November 1, 2014.